lucazulian/cryptocomparego/README.md

 # Cryptocomparego

-Cryptocomparego is a Go client library for accessing the Cryptocompare API.
+Cryptocomparego is a Golang client library for accessing the Cryptocompare API.

 You can view the client API docs here: [http://godoc.org/github.com/lucazulian/cryptocomparego](http://godoc.org/github.com/lucazulian/cryptocomparego)